Ankur6702/Ankur6702/README.md

 ### More about me
+- 💻 [Google DSC](https://gdsc.community.dev/indian-institute-of-information-technology-kota/) Lead (2022 - 23) at IIIT Kota.
-- 🔭 I’m SDE Intern at [ToolBox](https://www.gotoolbox.in/).
+- 🔭 Former SDE Intern at [ToolBox](https://www.gotoolbox.in/).
-- 🌱 I’m currently improving my command in DSA and diving deep into DevOps.
+- 🌱 Brushing up my DSA knowledge and diving deep into DevOps.
 - ❓ Ask me anything about Leadership, Community Management and MERN Stack Development.

 <br/>